Rebuilding Trust After Narcissistic Abuse

 4. Take Small, Safe Steps Towards Trust

-Rebuilding trust doesn’t mean opening up fully to everyone.
-Start small and observe how people respond.
+Rebuilding trust doesn’t mean you have to open up to everyone right away.
+Start with small steps and see how people react.

 ✔ Notice how people handle your boundaries.

-✔ Give trust gradually, not all at once.
+✔ Give your trust little by little, not all at once.

 Journal Prompt: What are some small ways I can practice trust in my daily life?